1. Meher Baba's Second Visit to Iran

 At the Yazdi village of Mazrah, about twenty Zoroastrian boys expressed their wish to attend the Meher Ashram in India.
 However, only one of the parents had the courage to send their boy to the Islamic city of Yazd for the journey to Bombay (Deitrick 1979:574-5).
 This was during the comparatively benevolent Pahlavi regime, contrasting with the bigotry of earlier years.
 At this period a young Irani, namely Khododad Toos (a brother of the Meher Ashram students Khusrau and Khodayar, and all three of them Yazdis), lived as a farmer near Shiraz.
 He found himself in a fight with two sturdy Muslims who were bigger than he was.
 One of them violently banged his head against the ground, while declaring: “You are not a Muslim, you are Zoroastrian; therefore we must kill you” (ibid:571).
 The victim survived, desperately fighting back after mentally invoking the aid of Meher Baba.

-Although Paul Brunton is commonly cited as a critic of Meher Baba (especially by detractors), his account as a whole is so misleading that any scholar familiar with basic details would not give him much credence.
+Although Paul Brunton is commonly cited as a critic of Meher Baba (especially by detractors), his account as a whole is so misleading that any scholar familiar with basic details would not give much credence to the portrayal.
 The retiring approach of Meher Baba contrasts with the extravagant image of him that Brunton created.
-The British writer failed to mention the extensively incognito journeys of his subject.
+The British writer failed to mention the extensively incognito journeys of the Irani mystic.
+Brunton's fleeting version of the disciple Sadhu Christian Leik is also very confusing for uninformed readers.

 Brunton refers to Meher Baba as a Parsi, a description which proved influential.
 In fact, Meher Baba was an Irani, not a Parsi (Shepherd 2005:209 n.322).
 The distinction was pronounced at that time amongst the Zoroastrians in India (see Iranis and Parsis).
 Iranis were the recent immigrants, whereas many Parsi families had been in India for centuries, having come from Iran at a much earlier date.
 Some interbreeding with native Indians had occurred amongst the Parsis.